xmartlabs/XLForm/README.md

 [![Build Status](https://travis-ci.org/xmartlabs/XLForm.svg?branch=master)](https://travis-ci.org/xmartlabs/XLForm)
 <a href="https://cocoapods.org/pods/XLForm"><img src="https://img.shields.io/cocoapods/v/XLForm.svg" alt="CocoaPods compatible" /></a>

-**If you are working in Swift then you should have a look at [Eureka], a complete re-design of XLForm in Swift.** *Do not panic, we will continue maintaining and improving XLForm, obj-c rocks!!*
+**If you are working in Swift then you should have a look at [Eureka], a complete re-design of XLForm in Swift and with more features.**

+We are not implementing any new features for XLForm anymore.
+However, if a critical issue arises we will fix it.

 Purpose
 --------------